AdobeDocs/experience-platform.en/help/identity-service/identity-settings/supported-scenarios.md

 With identity graph linking rules, you can:

 * Configure the ID used for login as unique identifier.
-For example, you can limit a graph to store just one CRM ID, and thus define that CRM ID as the unique identifier of a shared device.
+For example, you can limit a graph to store just one identity with a CRM ID namespace, and thus define that CRM ID as the unique identifier of a shared device.
   * By doing this, you can ensure that CRM IDs do not get merged by the ECID.

 ## Invalid email/phone scenarios